 - Quality knifemaking steels of known alloys are always welcome.
 I am particularly fond of Elmax, AEBL, and CPM 3V.
 I am not interested in trading work for your metal scrap pile or old rail road spikes.
 The steel is the heart and soul of a custom knife and the heat treatment of that steel is the most important step of the knife making process.
 I do not make knives from any unknown alloy of steel because I cannot get a perfect heat treat on an unknown alloy and a “good enough” heat treat is not good enough for my standards.

 - Tooling for the shop is always nice.
-At the moment the following tools are things that I am interested in, although this will change with time as I sell a few knives and pick up more tooling.
-Some of the tools on my short list are listed in order of importance to me here.
+At the moment the following tools are things that I am interested in adding to the shop.
 Your welcome to offer tooling outside of this list but I already have a well stocked shop and these are tools that will increase my shop’s capabilities the most at this point in time.

 - I’d like to add a decent quality tabletop mill/drill similar to this Grizzly mill/drill.
-This will allow me to drill holes for hardware with more precision and do some basic milling work for fittings, guards, folders, etc which will improve both my fit and efficiency with certain components.
+This will allow me to drill holes for hardware with more precision than I can get out of my drill press and do some basic milling work for fittings, guards, folders, etc which will improve my efficiency with some steps of the knifemaking process.

 - Sporting goods are occasionally considered as well.
 Items of particular interest might include: